Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Preliminary Concepts: the Architecture of a Neural Fuzzy Extractor

 Most classifiers -- whether neural networks or vector-space-based -- will output a vector representation of the input data.
-In some cases, such as the one illustrated in Section \ref{evaluation}, the output vectors are already appropriate for direct input to the secure sketch (see Figure \ref{architecture}).
+In some cases, the output vectors are already appropriate for direct input to the secure sketch (see Figure \ref{architecture}).
 To satisfy this property, the classifier outputs corresponding to each class of interest have to cluster in a somewhat spherical region of the vector space.
 This is because the secure sketch will use codes designed for error correction on either white Gaussian noise (AWGN) channels, or on binary symmetric channels (BSCs), where the decoding region is spherical by construction.
 So if the classifier's decision regions are not already spherical, imposing spherical decoding regions on top of them will invariably degrade the classification performance.

 Unfortunately, in most cases, the classifiers are solely designed for good accuracy, without extra constraints on the spherical shape of their decision regions.
 In such cases, we propose the use of an \emph{expander}, as illustrated in Figure \ref{architecture}, to further shape the classifier's decision regions into spherical ones.
 We call this procedure \emph{retrofitting the NFE to pre-existing classifiers}.
 Intuitively, we expect that in order to avoid reducing the overall accuracy, we need to preserve as much of the information content of the classifier output as possible.
-This means that the expander will generally project the vector representations of the classifier's output to a larger-dimensional space (hence the term ``expander''), in which the decision regions can be made spherical without significant accuracy penalties.
+Intuitively, this means that the expander should generally project the vector representations of the classifier's output to a larger-dimensional space (hence the term ``expander''), in which the decision regions can be made spherical without significant accuracy penalties.
 We should note here that in cases in which the classifier is a neural network, the last layer often reduces the dimension of the data -- for instance, to fit the number of relevant classes.
 In such cases, we propose to remove the last (low-dimensional) layer of the neural network before attaching the expander.
+In the cases in which the neural network presents an extremely wide output, the expander will in fact need to act as a compression mechanism, in order to reduce the dimension of the network's output layer to one that is tractable by the secure sketch -- as we shall see shortly, the decoding procedure employed by the secure sketch can be quite time consuming \cite{liu2005decoding} (albeit running in time linear in the code length).